Powering Space Missions

-A Radioisotope Power System (RPS), also called Radioisotope Thermoelectric Generator (RTG), is a nuclear technology attached to a spacecraft that supplies power and heating.
-When the radioactive isotope plutonium-238 in the RPS decays, it gives off heat, which can be used to generate electricity using a thermocouple device.
+Radioisotope Thermoelectric Generators (RTG) are a nuclear technology attached to a spacecraft that supplies power and heating.
+When the radioactive isotope plutonium-238 in the RTG decays, it gives off heat, which can be used to generate electricity using a thermocouple device.
 This process is known as thermoelectric conversion.
 The decay heat warms one end of the thermocouple, and the cold environment of space cools the other.
 This process produces an electric current that then powers the spacecraft.
-Thermocouples can even be found here on Earth in appliances such as refrigerators and air conditioners.
 Excess decay heat is also pumped through the spacecraft’s systems in order to warm up its instruments and subsystems, allowing it to operate in cold environments.

 Nuclear technology in space exploration is not limited to the use of decay heat from radioisotopes for power.
 There are many instruments used to detect radiation and determine the composition of distant stars or another planet’s rocks, atmosphere, and soil, among many other things.
 One of these instruments is called the Alpha Particle X-Ray Spectrometer (APXS).
 This instrument determines the composition of rocks and soils using alpha particles and X-rays.
-(It would be useful to link “alpha particles” and “X-rays” to the part of the site that explains what these are in case the reader doesn’t quite know).
 To do this, alpha particles are generated in the APXS and directed at a target.
 The alpha particles interact with the materials in the target, which then emits X-rays of certain energies.
 Each nuclide emits its own unique X-ray energy “fingerprint”, enabling the APXS to determine the makeup of the target.

 While there is no current space application for the large energy generation capability of nuclear reactors, future applications include manned exploration of much of the solar system and reduced trip times between planets.
-As we’ll learn later, radiation exposure during space exploration can be dangerously high even for short periods of time, making the use of nuclear-powered rockets almost requisite for interplanetary visits.
+Radiation exposure during space exploration can be dangerously high even for short periods of time, making the use of nuclear-powered rockets is almost requisite for interplanetary visits.
 Additionally, nuclear reactors can be used for electricity production in inter-planetary missions with large power requirements, such as manned missions and missions with a large scientific payload.How are nuclear rockets different from traditional chemical rockets?

 Chemical rockets operate on the principle of combustion.
 Fuel is mixed with oxygen and ignited to produce heat and combustion products.
 These combustion products expand rapidly and are pushed through a nozzle.
 This process causes an equal and opposite force which accelerates the spacecraft.
 Nuclear thermal rockets operate similarly to chemical rockets; however, heat is provided through a fission chain reaction, rather than the combustion of fuel.
 The propellant used in nuclear thermal rockets is most commonly liquid hydrogen, as it enables the rocket to accelerate as efficiently as possible.
 Nuclear thermal rockets are nearly twice as efficient as the best chemical rockets, enabling them to reach higher speeds with similar thrust.